DesignSafe-CI/api-user-guide/docs/systems_basics.md

 * `data-sd2e-projects-*`: These are subproject storage spaces.
 Your access rights will be variable.
 These will show up in the portal under **My Projects**.

-* `data-sd2e-app-assets`: This system is private to SD2E staff and read-only.
+* `data-sd2e-app-assets`: This system is private to Designsafe staff and read-only.
 It will not show up in the portal.

 <br>
 Systems where you are able to execute commands and run jobs (called execution systems)